aichunks/Data_Scraper/Youtube Scraper/README.md

 ## Getting Started

 Information or Data is need of the hour.
 We Need data for prediction and analysis.
-Here we have implemented streaming twitter scrapper which will keep on fetching data and media from twitter.
-You need to enter your keywords you want to scrap tweets about.
-Also you will need to genrate keys for the twiiter api **IT CAN BE DONE FROM THIS LINK** https://developer.twitter.com/apps .The field which will get extracted here are as follow.
+Here we have implemented youtube scrapper which will keep on fetching metadata and media from youtube.
+You need to enter your keywords you want to scrap data about.
+Also you will need to genrate keys for the youtube api **IT CAN BE DONE FROM THIS LINK** https://developers.google.com/youtube/registering_an_application .The field which will get extracted here are as follow.

 ```
-tweet text
-tweet coordinates
-tweet geo
+Video Title
+Video Duration
+Video Rating
+Video Author
+Video Id
+Video Thumb
+Video Viewcount
+Video likes
+Video dislikes
+video published
+video keywords
+video description
+video category
-tweet username
+video username
-tweet user created_at(userid)
-tweet user followers_count
-tweet user friends_count
-tweet user favourites_count
-tweet id
-tweet status created_at
-tweet urls
-tweet media
-tweet retweets
-tweet hashtags
-tweet sentiments
+video download(optional)

 ```

 ## Prerequisites

 PYTHON
-tweepy
+paffy
 textblob
 tkinter
+youtube_dl
 wget
+google-api-python-client
 csv
 ```
+PIP INSTALL paffy
-PIP INSTALL TWEEPY
+PIP INSTALL youtube_dl
 PIP INSTALL TKINTER
+pip install google-api-python-client
 PIP INSTALL WGET
 PIP INSTALL TEXTBLOB
 PIP INSTALL CSV